iTwin/itwinjs-core/docs/core/changehistory/Roadmap.md

   1. Linux
   2. Windows

-### Interfaces to external systems
+### Interface better with External systems

-- Stream geometry to external frameworks and applications
-- Support for iModel Bridges

-### IModel Transformations
+- Provide a mechanism to expose content from an iModel to 3rd applications and frameworks
+- Improve the ability to write bridges that transform and import data from 3rd party file formats

+### Improve modeling of data within iModels

 - Support transformation and synchronization between iModels

-### Developer Tools

-- Docker for Linux development
-- Tools to explore an iModel using ECSql
-- Tools to view schemas and enable schema customization

-### Documentation and Examples

-- Create online "jsfiddle"-like examples that show how to use iModel.js
-- Add more examples and snippets to Learning and API documentation
+- Expand the scope of the delivered BIS schemas
-- Expand and refine BIS documentation with a focus on information needed by Bridge and Application developers.
+- Refine BIS documentation with a focus on the information needed by Bridge and Application developers

-### Performance and Scalability

-- Display System improvements:

-### New Features
+- Support the visualization and extension of BIS schemas

+### Improve developer experience

+- Docker for Linux development and deployment support
+- Deliver a server side deployment example based on Kubernetes
+- Add more client side samples and improve clarity of existing examples
+- Incrementally bring all APIs out of @alpha and @beta and into the stable @public API [Release Tag Guidelines](../learning/guidelines/release-tags-guidelines.md)

+>**We want your feedback** - What do you want us to work on most?
+What are we doing that we could do better?
+What should be on this roadmap but is not?
+File an issue on [GitHub](https://github.com/imodeljs/imodeljs/issues) and let us know.